 An active interpreter of Opera, Art Song and new music, Mario Diaz-Moresco is recognized for his versatility and strong stage presence.

-Mr. Diaz-Moresco studied at the University of Colorado, the University of Southern California and recently completed the Professional Studies Diploma program at Mannes The New School, where he is a student of Diana Soviero.
-He has been a young artist with Chautauqua Opera, Central City Opera, The Glimmerglass Festival, a Stern Fellow at SongFest and this summer will be a Vocal Fellow at the Ravinia Steans Music Institute.
+Mr. Diaz-Moresco studied at the University of Colorado, the University of Southern California and most recently completed the Professional Studies Diploma program at Mannes The New School.
+He has been a young artist with Chautauqua Opera, Central City Opera, The Glimmerglass Festival, a Stern Fellow at SongFest and a Vocal Fellow at the Ravinia Steans Music Institute.
 Operatic roles include Papageno, Guglielmo, Schaunard, Malatesta, Orfeo, Mercutio, Morales, Sid and William in The Fall of the House of Usher by Philip Glass.

 Passionate about new music, Mr. Diaz-Moresco has premiered Laura M. Kramer's song cycle The Miracle of the Walking Fish, for voice and guitar, Julia Adolphe's opera Sylvia and the song cycle The Wanderlusting of Joseph C., by Joan La Barbara.
 At the Glimmerglass Festival he covered the role of Bernard DeVoto in the world premiere of Jeanine Tesori’s opera A Blizzard on Marblehead Neck and is a resident singer for American Opera Projects' Composers & the Voice.
 As a Stern Fellow at SongFest Mr. Diaz-Moresco premiered John and Abigail, by Ben Moore and sang the Baritone Soloist in Bernstein’s Songfest in a new arrangement for duo piano and percussion by John Musto.